jantielens/esp32-energymon-169lcd/docs/developer/strip-upload-implementation.md

 This document describes a memory-efficient image upload technique that enables large image display on resource-constrained embedded systems.
 By uploading and decoding JPEG strips individually rather than buffering entire files, this approach achieves **constant memory usage regardless of image size**.

-**Key innovation:** Each SJPG strip is an independent JPEG that can be uploaded, decoded, and displayed separately.
+**Key innovation:** Each uploaded strip is an independent **baseline JPEG fragment** that can be uploaded, decoded, and displayed separately.
 The ESP32 never holds the entire image file in memory.

 **Target audience:**
 - Developers implementing image display on memory-constrained embedded systems